Guide

 Frequently asked questions

-A box welded pond liner is a custom-manufactured PVC or rubber pond liner welded at the corners and edges to form a three-dimensional shape that exactly matches your pond — no excess material, no creases or folds.
+A box welded pond liner is a custom-manufactured EPDM or Butyl rubber pond liner welded at the corners and edges to form a three-dimensional shape that exactly matches your pond — no excess material, no creases or folds.

 A flat sheet liner is a single piece of material you fold and tuck into the pond.
 A box welded liner is pre-formed to your exact shape, so it drops straight in.